juliachelsie/Rock-Paper-Scissor/README.md

 ## Features left to implement

 - I would like to expand the game to a Rock, Paper, Scissors, Spock and Lizard game, but i did not have the time for it now.
+- I would also like to add images to the scoreboard that changes when the user and the computer choose an option (rock, paper or scissor).
+But sadly i did not have the time to do that now.

 ## Design